blueskyCommunity/aozora/TOPICS/identity/webfinger-over-email.md

 AaronDGoldman — 01/17/2022
 Now a site I join can let me log in using only my email address and the key that came back from the web finger email.
 Done The browser could even send a signed nonce with every http request with that it sends.

+# From Ian:

+This only sounds interesting to me if it includes (MUST) the person's public key, and an identity link proof connecting that keypair to that email address.
+Then it becomes self-certifying.
+Even better if the incoming email includes a nonce to sign as well to stop replay attacks after domain/email owner changes, or the datetime is included in what's signed.